 According to A. A. Litvinenkov, who studied oak silkworm rearing in Belorussia and fed leaves of Salix cinerea L. and S.vi-minalis L. (plants recover quickly after cutting) to the larvae, during the forth year of vegetation, when Salix cinerea L. is cut 100 cm above the ground, the recoverability of leaf-bearing shoots is 106.8% and the leaf biomass increases on 102.8%.
 Besides, the willow planting material for forage plantations is cheap.
 After two years of researches the acclimatization of Salix Sinerea L. with cleft-graft scions has reached 50.8% on the average.
 It is possible to obtain up to 23 tons of leaf-bearing branches or up to 9 tons of willow leaves from 1 ha of willow plantations.
 This gives the possibility to feed up to 2 kg of oak silkworm eggs on 1 ha of willow plantations thus obtaining 300-500 kg of raw cocoons.
 According to our findings, this corresponds to the productivity of mulberry silkworm when taking 1 ha of today's rainfed mulberry plantations.
-However, it is important to note that forage to silk conversion rate is lower in oak silkworms.
 It happens because oak silkworm cocoons contain twice less silk than cocoons of mulberry silkworms.